ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     ```
     {: codeblock}

-3. Verify you service ATS instance
+3. Verify your service's ATS instance

     Log into the IBM Cloud console with the same account you used in step 1.